ebi-pf-team/interproscan6/docs/workflows_modules.md

 # Check for pre-calculations

 InterPro already contains a series of pre-calculated matches. `interproscan-6` can check the provided InterPro release to see if any of the input/submitted sequences have already been parsed by InterPro.
-Where an existing match is found, the associated annotation data is retrieved and the sequence is not queried against the models by `interproscan` to generate _de novo_ annotations.
+Where an analysis has been previously performed by InterPro (matches may not always be found), the associated annotation data is retrieved, and the sequence is **not** queried against the models by `interproscan` with the aim generate _de novo_ annotations.

-This operation can be by-passed by `disable_precalc` in the configuration YAML file to "true".
+This operation can be by-passed by setting `disable_precalc` to `true` in the configuration YAML file.

 ## `sequence_precalc` Subworkflow

 The subworkflow is defined in `subworkflows/sequence_precalc/main.nf`.

 **Configuration:**
-The subworkflow is configured using the `subworkdlows/sequence_precalc/lookup.config` file, which is pre-populated with the URL to the InterPro match-lookup service and its slugs.
+The subworkflow is configured using the `subworkflows/sequence_precalc/lookup.config` file, which is pre-populated with the URL to the InterPro match-lookup service and its slugs.

 **Input**:
 * Path to `JSON` file containing the hashed sequences